- July 30, 2012

 Get more details about this document and our industry-specific PCFs at www.apqc.org/pcf.

 Process Definitions and Key Measures, which define the different PCF version 6.0.0 processes are available.
-Release notes, which explain the changes and enhancements that were made in this version, are included at the end of this document, or you may click here to open only the release notes.
+Release notes, which explain the changes and enhancements that were made in this version, are included at the end of this document.